ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 Formula -> writes per item (size in KB rounded up to the nearest whole number) * writes per second write capacity unit - one write per second up to 1KB

-## Conditional updates vs Atomic counters
+## Conditional Updates vs Atomic counters

 Because record locking isn't an option on a distributed database, app developers have to implement some sort of update concurrency model.
 There are two ways to approach this: